karttur/soil-spectro/_posts/2022/2022-09-07-spectrodata-OSSL4ML01-download.markdown

 ### Arranging OSSL data

 In the [next](../spectrodata-OSSL4ML02-arrange/) post you will use a python script to arrange (import) the data from the <span class='file'>csv</span> files into a combined <span class='file'>json</span> file.
 To keep your data in order I suggest that you create a dedicated folder (directory) under your user where you keep the OSSL data that you download.
-In my system I have a folder called <span class='file'>OSSL</span> and in that root folder I create subfolders with regional and/or thematic names indicating the OSSL data that I downloaded.
+In my system I have a folder called <span class='file'>OSSL</span> and under that folder I create subfolders with regional and/or thematic names indicating the OSSL data that I downloaded.
 I save the downloaded file, that is always called <span class='file'>data.zip</span>, in that folder, then I unzip the file and the 5 <span class='file'>csv</span> files will end up in a subfolder called <span class='file'>data</span>.
 Do **not** rename the downloaded and unzipped files if you want to use the Pythons scripts in the following posts.
 My OSSL folder now looks like this:

 ```
 .